ndoering/hrtimerpp/README.md

 # hrtimerpp
 A high resolution timer for Linux systems written in C++.

-This library provides a class based implementation of timers and timeseries.
-Timeseries are containers for timers facilitating the use of multiple timers.
+This library provides a class based interface for high resolution timers for C++.
+The goal is to have a usable set of class for the needs of time measuring and statistical analysis for series of an arbitrary number of measurements.

 ## Requirements
 * Linux kernel (Version >= 2.6)